 - What could be more fun than getting paid to play on Pinterest?
 I took my love for Pinterest and blogging and became a Pinterest consultant.
 I focus on helping bloggers get the most out of Pinterest. – Rebekah at Simply Rebekah

 - I bring in a little side income in two ways.
 One, I write what I know and publish books on Kindle.
-And two, I sell essential oils with Simply Aroma (which lets me make money from my passion – natural health!). – Rachel Ramey on Amazon and Simply Aroma
+And two, I sell essential oils (which lets me make money from my passion – natural health!). – Rachel Ramey on Amazon

 - I’ve been a freelance writer for 6 years and it’s been a HUGE blessing.
 It’s been a really flexible career to have alongside raising a family.
 I’m launching a course about it. – Kylie at Get Started Freelancing